Once upon a time…

 There is nothing remaining to say because the stories have been burned by men of little faith, with a stolen manuscript, and a need to escape their own oppressive chains.

 This is only a dream.
-This is only imagination.
+It is only imagination.
 This is only a story.

 Unless it isn’t.